Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 .

-You could also specify template option in preferences panel, for detailed explanations, please refer to pandoc manual.
+You can also specify template options in the preferences panel.
+For detailed explanations, please refer to the pandoc manual.

-One example template with “Cover Page” can be find here.
+One example template with a “Cover Page” can be found here.

-You could add meta data or extra options in YAML Front Matter, please check https://pandoc.org/MANUAL.html#variables-for-latex for details, it support extra options including margins, paper size, font family, etc.
+You can add meta data or extra options in YAML Front Matter, please check https://pandoc.org/MANUAL.html#variables-for-latex for details and it supports extra options including margins, paper size, font family, etc.

-For example, if your select LaTeX as PDF engine, you can add footer and header via
+For example, if you select LaTeX as the PDF engine, you can add a footer and header via:

 ---